anishgoyal1108/website/content/_index.md

 Over the summer, I attended the [Jane Street Academy of Math and Programming](https://www.janestreet.com/join-jane-street/programs-and-events/amp/) (AMP), a 5-week summer program hosted in NYC, with a rigorous curriculum focused on computer science, combinatorics, and number theory.
 Meeting like-minded rising college freshmen and learning from professors from various R1 research institutions and seasoned traders at Jane Street was the final push that inspired me to pursue a career in academia.

-After AMP, I flew to Las Vegas to compete at [B-Sides Las Vegas](https://bsideslv.org/), where my team placed 1st in the Pros vs. Joes CTF.
-I also attended the [DEF CON](https://www.defcon.org/) security conference, where I competed at [DEF CON CTF](https://www.defcon.org/html/links/dc-ctf.html) and the Radio Hacking Village Capture the Flag with a team of professional hackers from [Dark Wolf Solutions](https://www.darkwolfsolutions.com/), placing 4th and 3rd, respectively.
+After AMP, I flew to Las Vegas to compete at B-Sides Las Vegas, where my team placed 1st in [Pros vs. Joes CTF](www.prosversusjoes.net).
+I also attended the [DEF CON](https://www.defcon.org/) security conference, where I competed in Red Team Village CTF and Radio Hacking Village CTF with a team of professional hackers from [Dark Wolf Solutions](https://www.darkwolfsolutions.com/), placing 4th and 3rd, respectively.
 I also attended talks on quantum computing and cryptography, which further solidified my interest in those fields from a research perspective.

 ### `cat interests.txt`
 #### Research